 Having additional income from clients is ideal, but you have to remember that not every prospect is someone you want to work with.
 By learning how to say no politely, you can welcome more people who would be better suited to you.
 When it’s time to turn their offer down, follow the suggestions on this guide.

-Whether you need a time-tracking platform for accountants or workflow software for bookkeepers, you can find what you are looking for from Financial Cents.
-We offer a CPA practice management solution that can help you meet your deadlines and scale your business.
+Whether you need a time-tracking platform for accountants or workflow software for accountants, you can find what you are looking for from Financial Cents.
+We offer a an accounting practice management solution that can help you meet your deadlines and scale your business.
 Start your free trial today!